Sustainability

 Here is a video on poverty being a lack of cash, not a character trait:

-Here is more on the doughnut model:
+Here is a TedX talk about the doughnut model:

-Some spinning donuts (you see! it is meant to be measured after all):
+Some spinning donuts (you see! it is meant to be measured after all!):

 Here is a savage review: